GU-CLASP/GU-CLASP.github.io/_events/seminars/2025-03-19-Seminar-by-Jordan-Boyd-Graber/index.md

 ---
-presented_by: "Jordan Boyd-Graber from the University of Maryland"
+presented_by: "Jordan Boyd-Graber Ying from the University of Maryland"
 title: "TBA"
 type: seminar
 date: 2025-03-19